 What is Better for Nerve Pain: Diclofenac Gel or Lidocaine Cream?

 Lidocaine cream is better than diclofenac gel for nerve pain.
 Lidocaine is an anesthetic, and numbs pain by blocking nerve conduction.
 Lidocaine cream should not be applied on skin that is broken, infected, swollen, or covered with rash.
 Discuss pain relief options with your doctor if your symptoms persist.
+Please note that lidocaine at the 5% strength should only be used for anorectal or hemorrhoidal use.

 Can I Switch from Lidocaine Cream to Diclofenac Gel?